clintmcmahon/currentify/README.md

 Run the code
 ```
-python3 main.py
+python3 main.py [playlist_name, start_date, end_date, playlist_description]
 ```
 A browser window will automatically open where you will authenticate with Spotify.
 After you've given access to your Spotify account the browser will redirect to a http://localhost url.
 Copy the localhost url and paste it into the command line.
 You'll only need to do this once, the code will create a cache authentication file on your local machine.

-After you've authenticated the program will read playlist and either create a new Transmission On The Radio playlist or delete the contents of the existing playlist before adding the latest tracks from the website.
+After you've authenticated the program will read playlist and either create a new playlist or delete the contents of the existing playlist before adding the latest tracks from the website.

 ## Built With